inet-framework/inet-showcases/_docs/general/mobility/index.md

 `GaussMarkovMobility` uses a Gauss-Markov model to contol randomness in the movement.
 <!-- The movement of node has a mean angle, and some random variations applied to the angle. -->
 The mobility starts with a mean direction.
 At constant intervals, a new direction is chosen based on the mean direction, the direction in the previous time interval, and a gaussian random variable.
-The alpha parameter controls how much the random variable affects the direction.
+The `alpha` parameter controls how much the random variable affects the direction.
-It has an `alpha` parameter, which can run from 0 (totally random motion) to 1 (deterministic linear motion), with the default of 0.5.
+The `alpha` parameter can run from 0 (totally random motion) to 1 (deterministic linear motion), with the default of 0.5.
 The random variable has a mean of 0, and its variance can be set by the `variance` parameter.
 There is also a `speed` parameter with no default, and an `angle` parameter with random angle by default.
 <!--The `margin` parameter can set a margin to the constraint area...TODO
 A margin can be set by the `margin` parameter, which in essence reduces the available space for the mobility, from the constraint area.